hmartiro/redox/README.md

  * `speed_test_sync` over TCP: **21,072 commands/s**
  * `speed_test_sync` over Unix socket: **24,911 commands/s**

-Results are comparable to that of a mid-range laptop.
-On a high-end machine, performance can be much higher.
+A mid-range laptop gives comparable results.
+Numbers can be much higher on a high-end machine.

 ## Tutorial
 This section introduces the main features of redox.
 Look in `examples/` for more inspiration.